rubyworks/loadable/README.md

 The Loadable gem provides a more robust and convenient means of augmenting Ruby's load system, namely the `load` and `require` methods.
-Rather than alias and override these method, Loadble keeps a list of *load wedges* that control the routing of require and load calls.
+Rather than alias and override these methods, Loadable keeps a list of *load wedges* that control the routing of require and load calls.

-In addition, the Loadable gem includes two pre-made load wedges that can be used to prevent name clashing between Ruby's standard library and gem packages (see INFRACTIONS.rdoc for more on this).
-There is also a load wedge for for developers to easily add vendored project to the load system.
+In addition, the Loadable gem includes two pre-made load wedges that can be used to prevent name clashes between Ruby's standard library and gem packages (see INFRACTIONS.rdoc for more on this).
+There is also a load wedge for for developers to make it trivial to make vendored sub-projects loadable.

 ## 3 Usage